‘Citizenship Act is not to revoke anyone’s citizenship,’ Narendra Modi says in Kolkata

 “It’s because of this [CAA] that people here have become aware of the kind of persecution the Hindus in Pakistan face,” the prime minister said.
 “Pakistan is now answerable to us.”

+Modi vowed to protect the distinct identity and culture of the people of the North East.
+“Their culture, traditions and demography remains untouched by this amended law,” he said.

+“Today, on National Youth Day, I would like to tell this to the youngsters of India, West Bengal, North East that this is not an overnight law for giving citizenship,” he said.
+“We must all know that any person of any religion from any country of the world who believes in India and its Constitution can apply for Indian citizenship through due process.
+There’s no problem in that.”

 Modi paid tribute to Swami Vivekananda on his birth anniversary.

-Later in the day, he will inaugurate the celebrations of 150 years of the Kolkata Port Trust.
+Modi also inaugurated the anniversary celebration of 150 years of the Kolkata Port Trust and renamed it Syama Prasad Mookerjee Port.
+“It was unfortunate for the country that after Dr Syama Prasad Mukherjee and Babasaheb Ambedkar resigned from the government, their suggestions were not implemented as they should have been,” he said.

+The prime minister said the port represented the “industrial, spiritual and self sufficiency aspirations” of India.
+“Today, when the port is celebrating its 150th anniversary, it is our responsibility to make it a powerful symbol of New India,” Modi added.

 On Saturday, West Bengal Chief Minister Mamata Banerjee told the prime minister to reconsider the decision to implement the Citizenship Amendment Act, which was notified on January 10, and the National Register of Citizens.
 After the meeting with Modi, Banerjee said students should keep fighting against the Citizenship Amendment Act, the citizens’ register, the National Population Register, and the atrocities committed by the police.